qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 MacOS X
 =======

-A single installer package is available for both OS X Lion (10.7) and Snow Leopard (10.6).
+A single installer package is available for Mountain Lion (10.7) and

 QGIS stable
 -----------

-Installing QGIS stable in OS X requires separate installation of several `dependency frameworks <http://www.kyngchaos.com/software/frameworks>`_ (GDAL Complete and GSL).
+Installing QGIS stable on MacOS requires separate installation of several `dependency frameworks <http://www.kyngchaos.com/software/frameworks>`_ (GDAL Complete and GSL).
 GRASS http://www.kyngchaos.com/software/grass is supported with this version.